-GoodData uses state-of-the-art cryptography technology to achieve protection of data in transit and at rest and has documented cryptographic policy and standards.
+GoodData uses state-of-the-art cryptography technology to achieve the protection of data in transit and at rest, and has a documented cryptographic policy and standards.

 All traffic outside of our data center is encrypted in transit, and we use TLS 1.2 or higher and AES-256 by default.
-While we may support some of the legacy protocols and cipher suites for compatibility reasons, we systematically deprecate older versions and disable those that have known weaknesses.
-Our servers enforce HSTS and offer forward secrecy as well as a strong key exchange.
+While we may support some legacy protocols and cipher suites for compatibility reasons, we systematically deprecate older versions and disable those with known weaknesses.
+Our servers enforce HSTS and offer forward secrecy and a strong key exchange.